-These are six hour (8:00am to 2:00pm) preadolescent and adolescent partial programs.
-These programs serve adolescents ages 12 to 18 years old who are struggling with depression, anxiety, trauma and are highest risk for suicide and self-harm behaviors.
+Interns have an option to work in a six hour (8:00am to 2:00pm) adolescent partial program.
+These programs serve adolescents ages 12 to 18 years old who are struggling with depression, anxiety, trauma and are high risk for suicide and self-harm behaviors.
 This program serves as a supportive and structured step down from the inpatient level of care after stabilization and a step up from IOP when patients need more assistance with these internalizing struggles.
 There is a heavy focus on Dialectical Behavioral Therapy (DBT) with the patients and their families.
 Interns and staff provide individual, group, and family therapy in addition to milieu management.
+Medication consultation also takes place with a board certified child/adolescent psychiatrist.